boglobbed/Bogs-ETB-Tool/README.md

 **Save File Deleter:** Just open the tab and hit "Delete All Saves" to clear your data.
 You can also toggle the "Auto-Delete" checkbox if you want it to clear them automatically during your runs.
 Includes custom keybind system so you can click a button while in ETB to delete your saves.

 **Version Switcher:** Select the version you want from the list, then click "Switch Version."
 If you have "Auto-Launch" checked, the game will open for you as soon as it's finished.
 Use the arrows to move versions up or down in your order list.
 To add a version to switch to, add it by clicking "Open Versions Folder", making a new folder with the name of the version, and adding the depot files in there.
 It should show up in the tool.
+(WHEN USING THE VERSION SWITCHER MAKE SURE ETB IS FULLY CLOSED BEFORE YOU SWITCH THE FILES)

 **Mod Manager:** First, click "Select Mods Folder" and point it to your game's mods folder.
 Once set, you can select any .pak file in the list and click "Enable/Disable" to toggle it.
 Mods shown in grey and have .disabled at the end are currently disabled.